Kevin Harvick’s rear tire changer returns to pit road after cancer treatments

 “You can’t leave the unit,” Smith said of when he was in the hospital.
 “You’re hooked up either to a chemo cord or your IV all day long

-Daniel Smith watches the start of Sunday’s Clash.
+Daniel Smith watches as the field prepares to take the green in Sunday’s Clash.
 Photo by Dustin Long

 “After that first round, you don’t feel so bad.
 Each round, they knock you down a little bit more.
 You don’t get time to build all the way back up to where you were so each round got a little bit tougher.”